Key Takeaways

 So clearly, a Minnesota felony doesn’t always impair gun rights.

-But felony “crime of violence” conviction causes default lifetime ban
+But felony “crime of violence” conviction: default lifetime ban

 “Subd.
 1a.
 Certain convicted felons ineligible to possess firearms or ammunition.
 The order of discharge must provide that a person who has been convicted of a crime of violence, as defined in section 624.712, subdivision 5, is not entitled to ship, transport, possess, or receive a firearm or ammunition for the remainder of the person’s lifetime.
 Any person who has received such a discharge … whose ability to possess firearms and ammunition has been restored under subdivision 1d, shall not be subject to the restrictions of this subdivision.“

-The specific list of crimes defined as “felony crimes of violence” is in Minnesota Statutes §624.712, subdivision 5.
-A listed crime triggers a lifetime loss of civil rights.
-Otherwise, discharge from felony probation or sentence will generally restore gun rights by statute.
+The specific list of crimes defined as “felony crimes of violence” is in Minnesota Statutes § 624.712, subdivision 5.
+If a crime is listed, it triggers a lifetime loss of civil rights.
+Otherwise, for crimes not on that list, discharge from felony probation or sentence will generally restore gun rights by statute.

-It’s important to check the list.
-Because despite the misleading “crimes of violence” label; many listed convictions are factually non-violent and technicalities, notably marijuana crimes.
+So it’s important to check the list.
+Because despite the misleading “crimes of violence” label; many listed convictions are actually non-violent and technicalities, notably marijuana crimes.

-Exception to the exception: restoration of gun rights after felony “crime of violence”
+Exceptions to exception: restoring rights after felony “crime of violence”

-What if a felony “crime of violence” conviction does indefinitely impair civil rights to firearms?
+What if a felony “crime of violence” conviction does indefinitely impair a person’s civil rights to firearms?

-A court order or a pardon can restore them.
-For more on that, see our page: Restoration of Civil Rights to Firearms in Minnesota.
+A court order, or a pardon can restore them.
+For more on that, see my page: Restoration of Civil Rights to Firearms in Minnesota.

-What about a federal statute saying felony conviction triggers loss of gun rights?
+What about a federal law that felony conviction begins loss of gun rights?

 United States Supreme Court explains